timkuijsten/node-mongo-bcrypt-user/README.md

 Create a new User object.
 Either for maintenance, verification or registration.
 A user may be bound to a realm.

-* @param {mongodb.Collection} coll  the database that contains all user accounts
+* coll {mongodb.Collection} the database that contains all user accounts
-* @param {String} username  the name of the user to bind this instance to
+* username {String} the name of the user to bind this instance to
-* @param {String, default: _default} [realm]  optional realm the user belongs to
+* realm {String, default: _default} optional realm the user belongs to

 #### user.exists(cb)
 Return whether or not the user already exists in the database.

-* @param {Function} cb  first parameter will be an error or null, second parameter contains a boolean about whether this user exists or not.
+* cb {Function} first parameter will be an error or null, second parameter contains a boolean about whether this user exists or not.

 #### user.isPasswordCorrect(password, cb)
 Verify if the given password is valid.

-* @param {String} password  the password to verify
+* password {String} the password to verify
-* @param {Function} cb  first parameter will be an error or null, second parameter contains a boolean about whether the password is valid or not.
+* cb {Function} first parameter will be an error or null, second parameter contains a boolean about whether the password is valid or not.

 #### user.setPassword(password, cb)
 Update the password.

 Note: the user has to exist in the database.

-* @param {String} password  the password to use
+* password {String} the password to use
-* @param {Function} cb  first parameter will be either an error object or null on success.
+* cb {Function} first parameter will be either an error object or null on success.

 #### user.register(password, cb)
 Register a new user with a certain password.

-* @param {String} password  the password to use
+* password {String} the password to use, at least 6 characters
-* @param {Function} cb  first parameter will be either an error object or null on success.
+* cb {Function} first parameter will be either an error object or null on success.

 ### stateless